Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 ‘Horse promptly went red as Martina laughed.
 Word had got around about where his callsign came from and the way the rest of the Lads told it, whenever they went out drinking there was almost a *queue* to ride the battle pony these days.

-Reality was probably a little tamer---Adam was still Adam after all---but he wasn’t saying either way and Martina hadn’t pried.
+Reality was probably a little tamer - Adam was still Adam after all - but he wasn’t saying either way and Martina hadn’t pried.
 There was honestly no jealousy involved, but she wasn’t interested in knowing the details and he wasn’t interested in sharing.

 “Alright, alright, what’d *you* bring?” he asked, trying to spare his blushes.
 “No, lemme guess.
 Mac and cheese, *again.”*